-- 2.1 Teacher Detention: With the Administrator's approval, teachers may impose and conduct after-school detentions for classroom academic and social misbehaviors. - 2.2 Detention Hall: Each secondary school maintains a Detention Hall for disciplinary actions handled by Administrators. - 1.
+- 2.1 Teacher Detention: With the Administrator's approval, teachers may impose and conduct recess, lunch, and/or after-school detentions for Disciplinary infractions - 2.2 Detention Hall: Each school may operate an after-school Detention Hall. - 1.
 DETENTION MUST BE SERVED ON THE DAY FOR WHICH IT IS ASSIGNED. - 2.
 Students may take a late bus, if available, or will be required to arrange for their own transportation home. - 3.
-All students, who are required to stay after school to make up time or work, will be given at least 24-hour notice so they may make arrangements for transportation. - 4.
-Failure to report for a detention shall result in an in-school suspension (ISS) unless excused or previously rescheduled.
+All students, who are required to stay after school to make up time or work, will be given at least 24-hour notice so they may make arrangements for transportation.

+- 4. Failure to report for a detention shall result in an in-school suspension (ISS) unless excused or previously rescheduled.
 Repeated offenses will result in out-of-school suspension (OSS). - 5.
 Students who are absent from school on the day of an assigned detention must make up the detention on the day of their return to school.
-If there is a problem with this date, arrangements for alternate dates of make-up detentions must be made with the Assistant Principal on the day of the student's return to school.
+If there is a problem with this date, arrangements for alternate dates of make-up detentions must be made with the Principal or designee on the day of the student's return to school.
 Failure to take detention upon return to school without prior approval shall result in the disciplinary actions outlined above in item number 4. - 6.
 Detentions take precedence over any clubs or activities, including athletics.
 Work and school activities are not acceptable excuses for not reporting to detention. - 7.
 A student serving detention MUST report on time and MUST have school work to do.
 Sleeping or "loafing" will not be tolerated and will result in additional disciplinary consequences as outlined in the disciplinary charts included is this Code of Student Conduct. - 8.
-No food or drink is allowed in the detention room.
+No food or drink is allowed in the detention hall.

-Level 3: Exclusion
+Type 3: Exclusion